thehottgame/theHoTTGameGuide/docs/source/1-fundamental-group/quest-2.rst

 Part 0 - ``loopSpace loopSpace``
 ================================

-We might be interested in knowing what the higher homotopy groups of ``S¹`` might be.
+We are interested in knowing what the higher homotopy groups of ``S¹`` might be.
-Whilst the data of the fundamental group is captured in ``loopSpace S¹ base``, the data of ``π₂ S¹`` would be captured in
+Whilst the data of the fundamental group ``π₁ S¹`` is captured in ``loopSpace S¹ base``, the data of ``π₂ S¹`` would be captured in
 ``loopSpace (loopSpace S¹ base) refl``;